decred/dcrdocs/docs/getting-started/user-guides/using-paymetheus.md

 ## **Scripts** ##
 Currently only used for PoS mining in a pool.
-If you sign up for a pool, you will be asked to import a script.
-This is where you will add it.
+As of version 0.8.0 script setup has been automated.
 See the Purchase Tickets section below for more information.
+It will be used for more advanced features in the future.

 ![Scripts tab](/img/Paymetheus-import-script.png)